niHonkage/DocsLearning/en/learn-more/use-cases/build-an-notion-ai-assistant.md

 ![using-api-5](https://pan.wsyfin.com/f/ADQSE/using-api-5.png)

-### Sync with notion periodically[​](https://wsyfin.com/notion-fusionworks#sync-with-notion-periodically) <a href="#sync-with-notion-periodically" id="sync-with-notion-periodically"></a>
+### Sync with notion periodically[​](https://wsyfin.com/notion-FusionWorks#sync-with-notion-periodically) <a href="#sync-with-notion-periodically" id="sync-with-notion-periodically"></a>

-If your Notion's pages have updated, you can sync with Fusionworks periodically to keep your AI assistant up-to-date.
+If your Notion's pages have updated, you can sync with FusionWorks periodically to keep your AI assistant up-to-date.
 Your AI assistant will learn from the new content.

 ![create-app-5](https://pan.wsyfin.com/f/XDBfO/create-app-5.png)

-### Summary[​](https://wsyfin.com/notion-fusionworks#summary) <a href="#summary" id="summary"></a>
+### Summary[​](https://wsyfin.com/notion-FusionWorks#summary) <a href="#summary" id="summary"></a>

-In this tutorial, we have learned not only how to import Your Notion data into Fusionworks, but also know how to use the API to integrate it with your project.
+In this tutorial, we have learned not only how to import Your Notion data into FusionWorks, but also know how to use the API to integrate it with your project.

-[Fusionworks](https://fusionworks.ai/) is a user-friendly LLMOps platform targeted to empower more individuals to create sustainable, AI-native applications.
-With visual orchestration designed for various application types, Fusionworks offers ready-to-use applications that can assist you in utilizing data to craft your distinctive AI assistant.
+[FusionWorks](https://FusionWorks.ai/) is a user-friendly LLMOps platform targeted to empower more individuals to create sustainable, AI-native applications.
+With visual orchestration designed for various application types, FusionWorks offers ready-to-use applications that can assist you in utilizing data to craft your distinctive AI assistant.
 Do not hesitate to contact us if you have any inquiries.